BellaZ98/6000DProject/README.md

 ## Reference

-This project was developed inspired by these following projects:
+This project was developed inspired by these following projects and papers:

 - [EA-for-KG](https://github.com/ruizhang-ai/EA_for_KG)
 - [EAkit](https://github.com/THU-KEG/EAkit)